uchechim/CSCI6515_ML_Project/README.md

 # CSCI6515_ML_Project

+This project is done by Uchenna Chima for CSCI6515 Machine Learning For Big Data taught by Dr. Zahra Sadeghi at Dalhousie University.

-This is the repository in which the final project for Machine Learning for Big Data will be stored.
+This is the repository in which all the code relating to the project will be stored.